 Dr Mary Braine

-As a neuroscience nurse I have extensive experience in both the management and care of the neuroscience patients.
-Within nurse education my interests include post-qualifying neuroscience nursing, personal tutoring.
+Professionally I have extensive experience in both the management and care of the neuroscience patient.
+Within nurse education my interests include post-qualifying neuroscience nursing, acute care and supporting families and carers.
 I am author and co-author of several articles, book chapters on neuroscience nursing and nurse education and joint author of the recently published book “Supporting Families and Carers a nursing perspective.”
-This is the first book dedicated to providing a fundamental resource for providing high-quality person and family-centred nursing care.
 I have been a member Guideline Development Group (GDG) Transient loss of consciousness (TLoC) NICE (2008-2010) and currently a member of Panel Experts for NICE.
 I teach across both pre-registration and post qualifying curricula and supervise both home and overseas doctorate students.

-Module team member of the Nursing Practice & decision making module level 5
+- Module team member of the Nursing Practice & decision making module level 5 and contribute to the Advanced Practice programme

 My research interests are varied with a focus on clinical research and in particular the field of neuroscience practice.
 I have undertaken several research projects including exploring how prepared are new nurse teachers within a Higher Education Institute in developing reflective practitioners and student nurse’s experiences of the personal tutor role.
 Within the field of neurosciences, I have lead on a project assessing treatment satisfaction and Quality of Life in patients with MMN who self-infuse high dose subcutaneous immunoglobulin therapy independently in the home environment.
 My current study involves exploring Nurses’ Application, Understanding and Experience of Applying Painful Stimuli When Assessing Components of the Glasgow Coma Scale.